obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 <!-- placeholder to force blank line before included text --> <!-- include: CustomFilteringExamples.test.dates_task.scheduled_docs.approved.md -->

 - ```filter by function task.scheduled.format('dddd') === 'Wednesday'```
-  - Find tasks scheduled on Wednesday.
+  - Find tasks scheduled on Wednesdays, that is, any Wednesday.
   - On non-English systems, you may need to supply the day of the week in the local language.

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->